 the Immediate Past Chairman shall be eligible to remain on the Management Committee for a maximum of 2 years.

-16.4 Candidates for office must be partners or employees in a Member firm and each candidate should have a minimum of five years experience in the handling of claims arising from motor accidents.
+16.4 Candidates for office must be (a) partners or employees in a Member firm, or (b) have previously been a partner in a Member firm and served on the Management Committee as an Officer or Regional Co-ordinator, and each candidate should have a minimum of five years experience in the handling of claims arising from motor accidents.

 16.5 In the event of a vacancy occurring in any of the Offices between one annual general meeting and another, the Management Committee may appoint a member of the Management Committee to fill the vacancy, but the member so appointed shall hold office only until the next following annual general meeting unless at such meeting he/she is re-elected for a further period.

 The Management Committee may appoint such person (if he or she is willing to act) as the secretary for such term, at such remuneration and upon such conditions as they may think fit and from time to time remove such person and, if the Management Committee so decides, appoint a replacement, in each case by a decision of the Management Committee.

 18.1 The subscribers to the Memorandum of Association of the Society, the members of the unincorporated society known as “Motor Accident Solicitors Society” as at the date of incorporation of the Society and such other persons as are admitted to membership by the Management Committee in accordance with these Articles shall be the members of the Society.

 18.2 The number of the Members of the Society shall not exceed 1,000 offices subject to the Management Committee in its absolute discretion allowing an increase thereof.

 18.3 If a firm has more than one office, then membership shall be granted to the office applying for membership only and does not extend to additional offices unless these offices submit a separate membership application.
 Only firms as defined in the Rules shall be eligible to become Members.